adamkiss/HelperRender/README.md

 # Render:: v0.8.0 (beta)

-This is is simple module, that autoloads a single static class Master::, which then gives programmer access to simpler work with templates: `view loading`, `template stacking` and else.
+This is is simple module, that autoloads a single static class Master::, which then gives programmer access to simpler work with templates: `view loading`, `template stacking` and more.

 ## Why?